theQRL/hyperion/docs/natspec-format.rst

 NatSpec Format
 ##############

-Solidity contracts can use a special form of comments to provide rich documentation for functions, return variables and more.
+Hyperion contracts can use a special form of comments to provide rich documentation for functions, return variables and more.
 This special form is named the Ethereum Natural Language Specification Format (NatSpec).